 This version had been simplified for faster production but was still a well-made infantry weapon.
 Some parts were now stamped, but the main difference was the sights, which was moved backwards.

 A series of sniper rifles from the 1903A4 model were used even in the Korean War in the 1950s.

 The M1903 is commonly known as the ‘Springfield’ since it was designed and developed, and largely manufactured, at Springfield Arsenal.
 The first magazine rifle of the US Army was the Krag-Jorgensen, but after a very few years of this weapon, work began on developing a replacement.
-After considering all the designs then available, it was decided to adopt the Mauser system of bolt-action and magazine, and for $200,000 the United States Government purchased a licence from the Mauser company.
+After considering all the designs then available, it was decided to adopt the Mauser system of bolt-action and magazine, and for $200,000 the United States Government purchased a license from the Mauser company.

 The original design was a long rifle with a 30-inch barrel, but while work was in progress, the British Army introduced its ‘Short’ Lee-Enfield and the US Army decided that they too would adopt this idea of one rifle for all troops.
 The design was modified to use a 24-inch barrel and the first models were issued in 1905.

 The original bullet for which the rifle was designed was a 220 grain round-nosed pattern, but in 1905 the German Army introduced their ‘Spitzer’ or pointed bullet, which promised improved performance, and the rest of the world hurried to follow suit.
 The US Army adopted a 150 grain pointed bullet, and the rifle sights were modified to match its ballistics.